This course is available for students of the MA International Relations - Global Political Economy.

 This course examines the environment in the global political economy.
 It will focus on two main perspectives.
 Firstly, it focuses on the manner that environmental resources have played a central role in the capitalist system.
 In addition to their socio-political character, phases in the history of capitalism, such as colonialism, should also be understood as ecological regimes.
 Capital accumulation and growth have depended on the commodification of the environment, which has undergone radical transformation and reorganization as result.
 Secondly, the course will examine the politics of the environment and the determination of governance within the global economy.
 It will critically examine policies on environmental crises such as climate change, habitat destruction and sustainable growth.
 The course will examine these issues through a critical framework that comprises literature on political economy, development and political ecology.

 Develop a conceptual framework that reveals the centrality of the ecology in the capitalist system.

 Understand the history of the environment in the global economy.

 Develop a critical response to normative approaches to environmental issues.

 Gain in-depth knowledge of specific environmental issues in the global economy such as food security and the climate crisis.

-Discuss potential future scenarios and radical alternatives
+Discuss potential future scenarios.

 The timetables are available through My Timetable.